Daniel Dagan

-Daniel Dagan (born 1944 in Cairo) is an Israeli journalist and author.
+Daniel Dagan (Hebrew: דניאל דגן; born 1944 in Cairo) is an Israeli journalist and author.

 Daniel Dagan moved with his family from Cairo to France in 1952.
 A year later he emigrated to Israel.
 He was brought up in Kibbutz Mishmar HaEmek in the Jezreel Valley, not far from Nazareth.

 During his military service, as well as in the reserve, Daniel Dagan worked as a military news correspondent.
 In this capacity he was among the first Israeli troops who crossed the Suez Canal westwards in the Yom Kippur War of 1973, his first return to the country of his birth.

 Dagan graduated in political science and economics from the Tel Aviv University.
 He also studied in universities and other academic institutions in France, Spain and Germany.